HTTP Client 4.0

 This demo is a shorter version of the Tour of Heroes app.
 It receives heroes from a server and displays them as a list.
 The user can add new heroes and save them to the server.

 This demo has a single component, the

-Below the list is an input box and an Add Hero button where we can enter the names of new heroes
+Below the list are an input box and an Add Hero button,

 Below the button is an area for an error message.